pollyzoid/casinosim/README.md

 General:
   -h, --help              print this help
-  -v, --verbose           print a LOT of extra info
+  -v, --verbose           print a LOT of extra info -f, --out-file          output the results to a file

 Simulator:
   -s, --strat=FILE        playing strategy file to use (default "strats/strat.txt")